maazadeeb/blog/src/pages/articles/2018-12-30---how-to-create-an-autoclose-modal/index.md

 ## The DOM

 We need only 3 `div`s to create the base structure of a modal.
-One for the modal content, one for the backdrop and one for wrapping the two
+One for the modal content, one for the backdrop and one for wrapping the two.

 ```html
 <div class="modal-wrapper">